 Online students watch the clock to make sure they get to class on time.
 They have more open breaks and flexibility.
 Without time management, assignments would never be completed by the due date.
 A successful cyber school student has their own “internal bells” which help them to stay on track.
 Students know themselves and the pace that they work at.
 Using their time management skills, they can complete assignments on time and at their own pace.

-If your student is not used to managing their own time, they may need more support from their Learning Coach at first.
+If your student is not used to managing their own time and tasks, they may need more support from their Learning Coach at first.
 Once your student learns about themselves and what works best for them, they can do it on their own.
 It is a skill that will serve them for their entire lives, in both their professional and personal lives.

 Willingness to Learn